Auditions for the the 2026-2027 season are closed.

 Tuition does not include: any travel or food.
 When any non-tuition expenses arise, parents will be notified in advance.
 In future seasons, through community donations and grants, we hope to be able to cover these expenses for our students and offer tuition scholarships.

-Rehearsals will be held on THURSDAY nights from 5:00-6:45 PM during the school year (September 2025 to May 2026).
-Rehearsals are held at Mesa Community College.
-Our first rehearsal of the 2025-2026 season will be in early September.
+Rehearsals are held on THURSDAY nights from 5:00-7:00 PM during the school year (September through May).
+Rehearsal location for 2026-2027 TBA in the East Valley.
+Our first rehearsal of the 2026-2027 season will be in early September.